How Much Will Your New Zealand Working Holiday Cost?

 - Standard data/mb – NZ$0.40-$0.60

 More information on pricing can be found in our article on the best phone network in New Zealand.

 Once you have landed an awesome job and living the Kiwi life to its fullest, you will need to find some long-term accommodation.
 Whether it’s a flatshare or you’re spending some time working for accommodation, this will be your cheapest option when staying somewhere for more than a couple of weeks.
 Take a look at our list of Long-term Accommodation Options When Doing a Gap Year New Zealand.

 - Room to rent/week – NZ$175-$350

 - Work for accommodation options/day – 4 hours of work

-The Cost of Travelling and Activities around New Zealand
+The Cost of Travelling and Activities in New Zealand

 So, in this article, we have focussed more on the “working” part of the working holiday in New Zealand.
 But, hell, you want to experience the “holiday” part of it too!
 We have a whole other article dedicated to just that, so you can see what prices to expect for:

 - National travel via bus, car, flights, etc.

 - Accommodation in hostels and campsites

 - Food and drink when doing the grocery shopping

 Take a look at What is the Cost of Backpacking in New Zealand, as well as NZ Travel Budget: How Much Does a Trip to New Zealand Cost? for an extensive price list.

 Budgeting Advice for a Working Holiday in New Zealand

 That’s it for our guide to the cost of a working holiday in New Zealand.
 As we have been on working holidays in New Zealand ourselves, we’ve learnt a few tricks for saving money along the way.
 Make sure you give these articles a read!